Skip to content Skip to sidebar Skip to footer

 The type of wood grain.

-The wood grain pattern and character is unique, depend to the wood species.
-Each wood species will have a special pattern of the grain.
-As a material from living things, the wood grain is also highly affected by the condition of the tree when he was alive; the soil, and the climate.
+The wood grain pattern and character is unique, depend on the wood species.
+Each wood species will have a special pattern of grain.
+As a material from living things, the wood grain is also highly affected by the condition of the tree when he was alive, the soil, and the climate.

-The wood grain looked is also depend to the method to cut the tree.
-At least there are three method to cut the tree that give different grain pattern.
+The wood grain looked also depends on the method to cut the tree.
+At least there are three method to cut the tree that give different grain patterns.

 wood cutting